 Named After Mythological Winged Horse

-It was originally mentioned and enumerated by the Ptolemy in the second century and it’s one of the original 48 constellations that he wrote down.
-Of course it got its name from the famed winged-horse named Pegasus from Greek mythology, who was born after Perseus beheaded the gorgon Medusa and her blood mixed with seawater to create Pegasus.
-The horse was mortal but on the last day of its life, because of its lifelong service to Perseus and Andromeda, it was made into a constellation.
+Pegasus was mentioned by the Ptolemy in the second century, and is one of the original 48 constellations that he wrote down in his astronomical treatise called Almagest.
+Of course it got its name from the famed winged-horse from Greek mythology, who was born after Perseus beheaded the gorgon Medusa and her blood mixed with seawater to create the fabulous creature.
+Pegasus was mortal, though, but because of its lifelong service to Perseus and Andromeda, on the last day of its life he was made into a constellation.

 Useful In Locating Andromeda Galaxy

-If you drew a line from the right star (named Markab) to the opposite left corner star (Alpheratz) of the great square of Pegasus and traveled about three quarters the width of the great square along that line, that is where you find the Andromeda Galaxy.
-Earth’s closest spiral galaxy sits a little more than 2 ½ million light-years away from our own planet and is structured very similarly to our own galaxy the Milky Way.
+If you drew an imaginary line through Alpheratz and past Markab for a distance about three-quarters the width of the Great Square, you will find the Andromeda Galaxy.
+Earth’s closest spiral galaxy sits a little more than 2.5 million light years from Earth, and is structured very similarly to our own Milky Way.
 In the same way that you cannot get a good look at the outside of your car when you’re sitting in it, we can’t get a good look at our own galaxy because we’re within it.
 That’s why it’s interesting to study one that is built similarly to our own.
 Well that and the fact that it’s on a direct collision course with our galaxy… (Don’t panic… it won’t happen for 4 billion years.)

-In this constellation can be found one of the oldest globular clusters, Messier 15 (M15), which is around 12 billion years old and 33,600 light-years distant from Earth.
-M15 has more than 100,000 stars, including variable stars, pulsars and a double neutron star system, as well as being home to a planetary nebula.
+In this constellation can be found Messier 15 (M15), which at around 12 billion years old is one of the oldest globular clusters ever discovered.
+It is situated 33,600 light-years away, is around 175 light years wide, and contains more than 100,000 stars, including variable stars, pulsars and a double neutron star system, as well as a planetary nebula.

 Rich In Galaxies

-If you’ve been playing along with the home-version of our website, you know that there are 100 billion galaxies in the observable universe and 70 sextillion stars (70,000,000,000,000,000,000,000).
-The Sloan Digital Sky Survey has mapped a paltry 400,000 galaxies (see the video if you missed it) out of that number.
-To put the survey into perspective, remember that each one of those disks is a galaxy similar to our own, and it would take 30,000 to 120,000 years for light to cross each individual fuzzy patch.
+As you may know, there are around 100 billion galaxies in the observable universe and 70 sextillion stars (70,000,000,000,000,000,000,000).
+The Sloan Digital Sky Survey (SDSS) has mapped a paltry 400,000 galaxies out of that number.
+To put the survey into perspective, remember that each one of the disks seen in SDSS image is a galaxy similar to our own, and it would take 30,000 to 120,000 years for light to cross each individual fuzzy patch.

 Contains Einstein’s Cross